lahlou2024/developer/docs/shopify/integrations/schema.md

 ### Editing pieces

 Existing pieces on the schema graph can also be edited.
 This can only be done by adding additional data to the pieces.
 For example, the current `WebPage` can be enhanced with the `FAQPage` type and have `Question` pieces added.
+This example relies on the `@id` property of the existing `WebPage`, which will result in merging the data into one big `WebPage / FAQPage` piece.

 <YoastSchemaExample>
 {`{